Orbis Sensualium Pictus: Reliving Comenius's Life in Pictures

 Description:

-The second page of the spread, on the righthand side, has a poem, again in Early Middle English and the latin translation.
-There is an illustration above the poem which appears to depict flames of the sun, enveloping a pyramid connecting the Latin words: “Pater”, “Filus”, and “Spiritus”.
-This refers to the biblical trio of the Father, the Son, and the Holy Ghost.
-Additionally, at the top of the page is “God” and the latin translation “Deus.”
+The second page of the spread on the right hand side has a poem in Early Middle English and the Latin translation.
+There is an illustration above the poem which appears to depict flames of the sun, enveloping a pyramid connecting the Latin words: “Pater," “Filus,” and “Spiritus.”
+This passage refers to the Biblical trio of the Father, the Son, and the Holy Ghost.
+Additionally, at the top of the page is “God” and the Latin translation “Deus.”
 The poem itself tells the reader of God’s power and greatness.
 The last lines read, “A Light inaccessible; and yet all in all. / Every where, and no where.”
-This is important in understanding Comenius’s proposed core elements of knowledge that children should universally know.
-Comenius introduces children to the sublimity and imperceptibility of God, by saying that God’s power and goodness is both everywhere and nowhere.
-This may be said with the intent to preemptively address any skepticism children may have of the intangible figure.
+This is important to understanding Comenius’s proposed core elements of knowledge that children should universally know.
+Comenius introduces children to the sublimity and imperceptibility of God by saying that God’s power and goodness is both everywhere and nowhere.
+It appears that Commenius included this poem with the intent to preemptively address any skepticism children may have of the intangible figure.

 Associated Place(s)